 When dining with others, each person should pay for his or her own expenses.
-If circumstances do not permit this, and to ensure that costs are properly accounted for, the person paying the entire meal expenditure must report each attendee's name, the business purpose, and the matter discussed.
+In rare instances when circumstances do not permit this, and to ensure that costs are properly accounted for, the person paying the entire meal expenditure must report each attendee's name, the business purpose, and the matter discussed.

 Tipping for meals is allowed within the College travel and reimbursement policy.
 The College will not, however, reimburse for tips in excess of 20%.